P. van Heerdt tot Eversberg-Quarles van Ufford: Women's suffrage

 In the Netherlands, together with her mother-in-law Emilie van Heerdt tot Eversberg-van Lansberge, Philippine became involved in the women's movement.
 Emilie had been involved in the Nationale Tentoonstelling van Vrouwenarbeid 1898 (National Exhibition of Women's Labor 1898.)
-This exhibition promoting the importance of women's labor was organized by feminists to honor the 1898 inauguration of Netherlands Queen Wilhelmina.
+This exhibition promoting the importance of women's labour was organized by feminists to honor the 1898 inauguration of Netherlands Queen Wilhelmina.
 Several works painted by Philippine were included in the exhibition, which attracted more than 90,000 visitors.

 Philippine herself became an engaged member of the Nederlandsche Bond voor Vrouwenkiesrecht (Dutch Association for Women's Suffrage), which was founded in 1907.
 She was president of the Bloemendaal department and was on the board of the social education committee.
 She also regularly wrote articles for De Ploeger, the magazine of the association.
 For example, in 1910 De Ploeger published a piece by her entitled "Wat wij vrouwen door het kiesrecht hopen te bereiken" ("What we hope to achieve by women's suffrage"), in which she argues that women's suffrage will positively influence society in many ways.
 She also emphasized, like many members of the Association, the importance of educating girls and women as responsible voters.
 In "Eene eeretaak.
 Open brief aan alle Nederlandse meisjes en vrouwen" ("A glorious task.
 Open letter to all Dutch girls and women") (1910) she wrote about the "duties" that come with the "right" to vote.
 Philippine managed the literature list compiled by the Association to inform and educate women into thoughtful voters.

-Encouraged by the success of their 1898 exhibition of women's labor, Dutch feminists organized a second exhibition to show women's progress during a century since the origin of the Dutch monarchy in 1813.
+Encouraged by the success of their 1898 exhibition of women's labour, Dutch feminists organized a second exhibition to show women's progress during a century since the origin of the Dutch monarchy in 1813.
 The feminist exhibition De Vrouw 1813-1913 (The Woman 1813-1913) attracted more than 300,000 visitors.
 Its visual arts display included artworks by Philippine.